heamoe/heamoe/README.md

 ## 🌟 What I'm Mastering
-I am committed to pushing the boundaries of my Android development expertise by diving deep into advanced topics such as:
+I am committed to pushing the boundaries of my mobile development expertise by diving deep into advanced topics such as:

-- **Advanced Dependency Injection with Dagger & Hilt**: Creating highly modular and testable Android applications.
+- **Advanced Dependency Injection with React Hooks and Context API**: Creating highly modular and testable React Native applications.
-- **Coroutines and Flow in Kotlin**: Leveraging asynchronous programming for smooth and efficient app performance.
+- **React Native Async Storage and State Management**: Leveraging efficient asynchronous programming for smooth and responsive app performance.
-- **Kotlin Multiplatform**: Exploring the future of cross-platform development with Kotlin's powerful capabilities.
+- **React Native with Expo and Native Modules**: Exploring the future of cross-platform development with React Native’s powerful capabilities.

 ## 📫 How to Reach Me
 Feel free to connect with me: